Spirent/py-stcrestclient/README.md

 To see help for a command, type "help" followed by the command name.
 For example, type `help ls` to see help on the `ls` command.

-Use <TAB> for command auto-completion.
+Use `Tab` for command auto-completion.
 Command auto-completion may not work on Windows.

 ## Requirements